getjared/rude/docs.md

    - adds a window to the specified workspace.
    - updates the client list for ewmh compliance.
    - initially positions new windows off-screen to prevent flashing.
+   - adjusts the main_window_ratio when adding a second window.
    - parameters:
      - `w`: window to manage
      - `workspace`: workspace index